Computing Minimum Rainbow and Strong Rainbow Colorings of Block Graphs: On the rainbow connection number of block graphs

 \item Case $d = 3$.
 The graph $G$ consists of a unique central clique, and at least 2 other blocks.
-If $G$ has altogether 3 blocks, then $\rc(G) = \src(G) = 3$.
-If $G$ has 4 blocks, there are two cases: either $G$ has a cut vertex adjacent to two peripheral vertices in distinct blocks (then $\rc(G) \geq 4$ by Theorem~\ref{thm_sep_touching_two_pvertices}) or it does not (then $\rc(G) = \src(G) = 3$).
-Otherwise, $G$ has at least 5 blocks, and by an argument similar to Theorem~\ref{thm_sep_touching_two_pvertices}, we have that $\rc(G) \geq 4$.
-We will then color every block that is not the central clique with 3 colors exactly as in the case $d = 2$, and color every edge of the central clique with a fresh distinct color $c_4$ proving $\rc(G) = 4$.
+If $G$ has 3 blocks, then $\rc(G) = \src(G) = 3$.
+If $G$ has 4 blocks, there are two cases: either $G$ has a cut vertex adjacent to two peripheral vertices in distinct blocks (then $\rc(G) \geq 4$ by Lemma~\ref{thm_sep_touching_two_pvertices}) or it does not (then $\rc(G) = \src(G) = 3$).
+Otherwise, $G$ has at least 5 blocks.
+Now, if $G$ has exactly two cut vertices, then by an argument similar to Lemma~\ref{thm_sep_touching_two_pvertices}, we have that $\rc(G) \geq 4$ as there is a cut vertex that is contained in more than two blocks.
+We will then color every block that is not the central clique with 3 colors exactly as in the case $d = 2$, and color every edge of the central clique with a fresh distinct color proving that $\rc(G) = 4$.
+Finally, suppose $G$ has at least 5 blocks, more than two cut vertices, but every cut vertex is contained in exactly two blocks.
+Then by an argument similar to Lemma~\ref{lem:src_lower_bound}, we have that $\rc(G) \geq 4$, and the described coloring proves $\rc(G) = 4$.